© 2026

 Liana: For me, songs were written — but I didn’t know who to trust.
 And then I met Leon.
 That’s when a kind of dissonance appeared.
 People were writing songs for me, but I wasn’t living through them.
 There was nothing there.
 I was a performer, a product.
 Even though I was showing parts of myself and some songs were based on my experiences…

-Interviewer: But there’s something about the Polish talent show system — is it really worth it?
+Interviewer: But there’s something about "The Voice of Poland" talent show system — is it really worth it?
 Or does it just end up breaking artists?

 Liana: You have to be ready to lose.
 You might not make it to the final.
 But even reaching the semifinals — that’s already a journey.
 I didn’t make it to the final, but I made it all the way from the first selection to the semifinal.
 From filming a simple video in some park to being at the casting — doing it all by myself — and realizing, “They chose me for the semifinal.”
 That alone meant I was talented.